Riverworld (2003 film): Plot

-While in captivity, Hale and the others are joined by two more prisoners: Monat (Brian Moore), an extraterrestrial who died — along with the rest of mankind — in a cataclysm in the year 2039; and a young girl named Gwenafra (Nikita Kearsley), the only human being in Riverworld reborn as a child.
+While in captivity, Hale and the others meet two more prisoners: Monat (Brian Moore), an extraterrestrial who died—along with the rest of mankind—in a cataclysm in the year 2039; and a young girl named Gwenafra (Nikita Kearsley), the only human in Riverworld reborn as a child.
 During the night, Hale is freed by the hooded stranger he saw upon his reawakening in Riverworld.
 Hale hides from Valdemar's men and follows his fellow resurrectees to Valdemar's fortress.
-While freeing his friends, he witnesses Valdemar holding gladiatorial games, in which the despot is challenged and killed by Lucius, who identifies himself as the historical Nero and subsequently takes over Valdemar's forces.
+While freeing his friends, he witnesses Valdemar holding gladiatorial games, in which the despot is challenged and killed by Lucius, who identifies himself as Nero and subsequently takes over Valdemar's forces.

 Monat leads his fellow captives to a community of fugitives led by Samuel Clemens (Cameron Daddo), who has built a riverboat christened the Go For Broke, augmented by Monat's technological expertise, to explore the river.
-Nero intends to use Clemens' riverboat to extend his dominion downriver.
-With the aid of a traitor in Sam's ranks, he invades the fugitives' camp, imprisons Hale and his comrades, and forces Clemens to show him how to operate it.
-Hale and the others overcome Nero and his men, reclaiming the riverboat.
+Nero intends to use Sam's riverboat to extend his dominion downriver.
+With the aid of a traitor in Sam's ranks, he invades the fugitives' camp, imprisons Hale and his comrades, and forces Sam and Monat to show him how to operate it.
+Nero orders Hale left tied up in the river to drown and attempts to seduce Alice.
+After Gwenafra frees him, Hale and the others overcome Nero and his men, reclaiming the riverboat.
 Hale kills Nero in combat.

-Following their liberation, the band travel upstream to explore the Riverworld.
-Sam gives command to Hale but remains pilot.
+Following their liberation, the band travels upstream to explore the Riverworld.
+Sam gives command to Hale but remains the pilot.
 Nero is subsequently shown resurrected in a new body somewhere else underneath the river.

 Differences from the Riverworld books

-A number of liberties are taken in the film with regards to the source material.
+A number of liberties are taken in the film with regard to the source material.
 The original hero and villain are replaced by other characters, the timeline of events is compressed (including the learning of languages which is eliminated entirely), and the nature of the resurrection process and food and clothing production are altered.
 Instead of a single meteor of iron, a "valley of meteors" with a constant stream of small falling objects provides the metals used by the characters.
 The Riverboat is powered by fusion rather than being recharged by Grailstones.
 The character Loghu is apparently replaced with another female warrior named Mali, and the alien Monat is radically different in appearance and behavior from that described in the books.

+Production

+Riverworld was shot in New Zealand, at Studio West in West Auckland.